Yuhan-Fei/SMRTnet/README.md

 **Note**: If you encounter any issues during the installation process, please feel free to report the problem in the **Issues module** or contact us directly via **email** at yuhan_fei@outlook.com or zjs21@mails.tsinghua.edu.cn.

-### 4. Example of install SMRTnet on a new machine
+### :clubs: Example of install SMRTnet on a new machine
 <details>

    <summary>[Example] Click here for the details of installation </summary>